 October 21, 2015

+We made our way to the tasting room that sits in a Japanese styled structure surrounded by a set of beautiful Japanese gardens and koi ponds.
 I have tasted Unico about 4 times on other occasions and it is truly a special wine and needs time to settle into its greatness.
-I have some 2004 in my personal collection that I won’t be trying for at least another 5-10 years.
+I have several bottles in my personal collection, but I won’t be trying them for at least another 5-10 years.
 However if you want to see what the style is like, Alion is a great way to do so and still afford your monthly mortgage payment.
 Another way is to seek out tasting events where the Unico is being poured.
-The wines we tried at the Bodega were the Alion 2012, Pintia 2008 and the Vega-Sicilia Valbuena 5° 2009.
-I was a little disappointed we did not taste the Unico but was happy enough to see their vines, one of the most ancient and maybe most revered site for Tempranillo in the world.
+The wines we tried at the Bodega were the Alion 2012, Pintia 2008 and the Vega Sicilia Valbuena 2009.
+I was a little disappointed we did not taste the Unico, but was happy enough to see their vines, maybe the most ancient and revered site for Tempranillo in the world.